Mario991012/star-wars-webapp/README.md

 - Angular Material
 - Boostrap

+## Observations
+- The vehicle details is not a popup/modal just to show my capacity to use ActivatedRoute, component creation and design a GraphQL query with parameters to filter.
+- Not found page is created and accessed from the sidebar to show different designs made.
+- The authorization service is mocked , allowing the log in for the example user and password indicated in the log in view.

 ## Running the project
 ### Running tests
 Run `ng test` to execute all the unit tests with Karma.